peteroupc/html3dutil/doc/MathUtil.md

 [\*\*"Why a 4 &times; 4 Matrix?"\*\*](#Why_a_4x4_Matrix)).
 For a 3D projective transformation, the last row in the matrix is not necessarily (0, 0, 0, 1).
 One example of a projective transformation is found in a _perspective projection_ matrix, as returned by <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a> or <a href="MathUtil.md#MathUtil.mat4frustum">MathUtil.mat4frustum</a>.
-When a 4-element vector is transformed with this matrix, its W component is generated by setting it to the negative Z coordinate in _eye space_, or more specifically, as follows:
+When a 4-element vector is transformed with this matrix, its W component is generated by setting it to the negative z-coordinate in _eye space_, or more specifically, as follows:
 \*\*a&prime;\*\*<sub>_w_</sub> = 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_y_</sub> + -1 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0
 For more on perspective projections, see <a href="tutorial-camera.md">_The "Camera" and Geometric Transforms_</a>.
 Related functions: